-If there’s one thing a fly Tyer knows all too well, it’s how quickly a well-intentioned fly can immediately look like crap, due to a thread underbody that is not uniformly wrapped.
+If there’s one thing a fly Tyer knows all too well, it’s how quickly your good intentions can immediately look like crap, due to a thread underbody that is not uniformly wrapped.

-The underbody can be a very overlooked step, and when done in a hurry with haste is something that your final product will reflect.
+The underbody can be a very overlooked step, and when done in a hurry with haste, it’s something that your final product will reflect.

 And that is exactly what I’m going to do here today.

 In this part two of Wrapping Polish Quill Bodies, I’m going to put some emphasis on why a uniformly wrapped under body is so important, show some mistakes you may be making that you didn’t know how to correct ..until it’s too late and you already have a ” lumpy quill body” 😂😂😂 No worries!
 I myself have fallen victim to that a few times, and it’s really not a big deal.
 These are things I can be corrected.